microsoft/LightGBM/R-package/README.md

 When adding tests, you may want to use test coverage to identify untested areas and to check if the tests you've added are covering all branches of the intended code.

-The example below shows how to generate code coverage for the R package on a macOS or Linux setup, using `gcc-8` to compile `LightGBM`.
-To adjust for your environment, swap out the 'Install' step with [the relevant code from the instructions above](#install).
+The example below shows how to generate code coverage for the R package on a macOS or Linux setup.
+To adjust for your environment, refer to [the customization step described above](#custom-installation-linux-mac).

 ```shell
 # Install